-Example of mixed-use building with commercial retail on the main floor and residential units above.
+Example of mixed-use building with third floor roof scape.

-- 2. Residential 'live-work' units shall be located above street level over top of commercial service uses. - 3.
+- 1. Retail and office uses in commercial service development should be ground oriented, located adjacent to the street with non-retail functions located to the rear of the property. - 2.
+Residential 'live-work' units shall be located above street level over top of commercial service uses. - 3.
 Where possible residential 'live-work' units should be oriented to overlook public streets. - 4.
 Residential 'live-work' units shall have at least one private outdoor space with access to or views of adjacent semi-public spaces.